 Serve Up Omega-3’s Every Day

-If your child doesn’t want to eat Omega-3 rich foods, such as chia seeds, hemp seeds, nuts and fatty fish, then a good wholesome supplement is the key here.
+If your child doesn’t want to eat Omega-3 rich foods, such as salmon, sardines, chia seeds, hemp seeds, and nuts, then an excellent wholesome supplement is key here.
 Nordic Naturals is my choice for my child’s Omega-3’s as well as my own.

 Boost Vitamin B